-Amaliantian Ameliad
+-

 Application Applied

-Explanation on application of the practice During the annual Board Evaluation, the Board had through the BNRC assessed its performance in areas including the evaluation of the Group's strategic and business plans which promote sustainability via the Board and Board Committee Evaluation Form in March 2024.
-At the Senior Management level, the key performance indicators for the sustainability material matters will be incorporated into the

-Management's performance scorecard which will be reviewed during the annual performance appraisal.
+Explanation on application of the practice During the financial year under review, the Board had through the BNRC assessed its performance in areas including the evaluation of the Group's strategic and business plans which promote sustainability via the Board and Board Committee Evaluation Forms.
+At the Senior Management level, the key performance indicators for the sustainability material matters will be incorporated into the Management's performance scorecard which will be reviewed during the annual performance appraisal.

 Explanation for departure

 Large companies are a encouraged to complete equired to complete the columns below.
-Non-large companies are the columns below.
+Non-large companies are e the columns below.

 Measure

 Timeframe